sawfishone/homeconfig/README.md

 ### Subcommands

 - **init**: Initializes the `~/.mydotfiles` directory and creates the initial `user_vars.yaml` configuration file.
 - **deploy**: Parses and deploys template files to the target location.
+Only files with the .erb extension will be parsed as templates, while others will be copied directly.

     ```bash
     hc deploy zsh ~/       # Deploys ~/.mydotfiles/zsh/.zshrc.erb to ~/.zshrc
+    hc deploy vim ~/.vim   # Deploys files from ~/.mydotfiles/vim/ directory and its subdirectories to ~/.vim/
     ```

 ### Template Variables File (`user_vars.yaml`)